ingig/code-narrator/docs/src/documentation/plugins/generators/Docusaurus/DocusaurusGenerator.ts.md

 sidebar_label: Example Label
 ---

-This is an example document.
+This is an example documentation.
 ```